Security-Onion-Solutions/securityonion-docs/notifications.rst

 The files subtree includes a list of several file settings, which allows for populating the contents of certain files that the alerters can optionally utilize.
 Most alerters use the files for specifying a custom Certificate Authority, so that :ref:`elastalert` can securely and confidently connect to remote servers that may be using custom SSL/TLS certificates.
 Again, Security Onion's backend process will handle generating these files from the supplied configuration data provided in the user interface.

-Next, the **Alerter Parameter** setting is used to customize each alerter's own parameters.
+Next, the **Alerter Parameters** setting is used to customize each alerter's own parameters.
 As :ref:`elastalert` already provides detailed documentation on the required parameters for each alerter, this documentation will not cover the same information, but instead will focus on two popular alerters: Slack and SMTP.

 .. note::